edwardjackchandler/fpl_league_wrapped/README.md

 # fpl_league_wrapped
 Application to pull data about a Fantasy Premier League's performance.

+# Initial Questions Answered
+* Most points left on bench
+* Worst week
+* Biggest difference in points on a week from winner and loser

 # Ideas
-* Most benched points list
 * Worst transfer of the season
 * Most points left on bench
 * Worst week